Automotive a-class explained

 G0 “Position”

 The two edges are touching.
-G0 is the lowest level of tolerance when surfacing, if the surfaces aren’t touching (within tolerance) you won’t be able to treat them as a solid object.
+G0 is the lowest level of tolerance when surfacing.
+If the surfaces aren’t touching (within tolerance) you won’t be able to treat them as a solid object and so they can’t be produced.

 What’s with the weird stripes?

-You can imagine it like the surfaces are completely reflective and are reflecting a wall with black and white stripes on it.
+These images are rendered with an evaluation tool commonly called a zebra shader.
+You can imagine it like the surfaces are completely reflective and they are reflecting a wall with black and white stripes on it so it is a very good way of scrutinizing the highlights of the surfaces.

 G1 “Tangent”

-Unfortunately a tangent transition look pretty sharp/bad.
+Unfortunately a tangent transition look pretty bad even in matte or grained materials.
 They cause what looks like darker lines at the transition, commonly called tangent lines.

 G2 “Curvature”